Master of Arts in Global Leadership/Master of Science in Kinesiology

 The purpose of the Master of Science in Kinesiology program is to equip candidates for Christian servant leadership in the multi-faceted areas of Kinesiology, equipping them with intercultural and leadership skills equal to integrating their Christian faith and witness as they make significant contributions to the human endeavor.
 The Master of Science in Kinesiology is a specialized STEM (Science, Technology, Engineering, and Math) program.

-The dual degree will prepare students to better manage the wide variety of global ministry challenges associated with sports ministry, fitness, wellness, physical therapy, and health care providers.
+The dual degree will prepare students to better manage the wide variety of global ministry challenges associated with sports ministry, fitness, wellness, and healthcare providers.

 In order to pursue a Dual Master’s Degree program, the applicant must apply to, meet the existing admission requirements for, and be accepted into each of the master’s degrees which comprise the dual degree program.